 Where to stay:

-We stayed at Home2 by Hilton, which is one of the newer Hilton Brands.
+In 2018, we stayed at Home2 by Hilton, which is one of the newer Hilton Brands.
 Home2 is perfect for families or travelers who need to book an extended stay.
 Our room had two queen beds, a spacious bathroom and a kitchenette.
 The kitchenette has a fridge, microwave, sink, and a dishwasher.
 There’s also a full compliment of dishes and a note that a hot plate can be requested from the front desk.

 We didn’t need to do that level of cooking but it was nice to have a place to store our snacks and drinks.